kentsday/dfx_identity_manager/README.md

 # dfx_identity_manager

-scripts for you to get, update and reset default IC identity locally
+scripts for you to get, update and reset default IC identity locally.

+open `src` folder with Visual Studio Code and open it in container to create a pure dfx env.

 ## sh_show